analogdevicesinc/ai8x-training/README.md

 `width`: Data width (optional, defaults to 8) — either 8 or 32
 `write_gap`: Gap between data words (optional, defaults to 0)

-When `--scale-output` is specified, scales from the checkpoint file are used to recover the output range.
+When `--no-scale-output` is not specified, scales from the checkpoint file are used to recover the output range.
 If there is a non-zero scale for the 8 bits output, the output will be scaled and kept in 16 bits.
 If the scale is zero, the output will be 8 bits.
 For 32 bits output, the output will be kept in 32 bits always.

 Example: